The Engineer’s Guide to Custom Cable Design

 Copper Construction and Configuration

 Copper stranding is defined by both its overall size and an individual strand’s size.
-For example, a .75 mm2 construction would be defined as 32 ends of .2 mm.
-The .75mm2 would be the overall size, and then there are 32 strands of .2mm for each strand.
+For example, a 18 AWG (0.75 mm²) construction would be defined as 16 ends of 30 AWG.
 Application often determines the size of stranding that will be needed.
-In a power application, the ampacity requirements for the stranding will define the size needed to handle the power load, considering all of the conductors that are in play.
+In a power application, the ampacity requirements for the stranding will define the size needed to handle the power load, considering all the conductors that are in play.

 Stranding Designs